jcjollant/gakneeboard/README.md

 # BUGS
 * Multitower airport stuggle : CYVR is not showing a frequency
+* If the original requets fails, airports should switch to unknown

 # TODO
 * Improve Radio Flow Selection with airport code and all frequancies